robfatland/nexus/bash/terminal.md

 ### **Terminal: Local `bash`**

+Rewrite got to about here...

 - Top-of-window bar > clean spot > right click > Settings
 - Use the left sub-topic menu to go through and customize everything that looks worth the bother
 - Create a new color scheme, re-name it, make green the foreground, set it to default
 - issue the command `ls -al .bash*` to see `bashrc`-related files

+### historical version here down

 - Comment out these lines in `.bashrc`

 ```
 # enable color support of ls and also add handy aliases